 Nautical Almanac: Enter the daily page table with the whole hour before the given GMT, unless the time is a whole hour, and extract the tabulated GHA and declination.
-Record the v value given at the bottom of each of these columns.
-Next, enter the increments and corrections table for the minutes of GMT, and on the line for the seconds of GMT, take the GHA correction from the Sun-planets column.
+Record the v and d values given at the bottom of each of these columns; determine whether the d correction is to be added or subtracted by inspecting the trend in the declination.
+Next, enter the increments and corrections table for the minutes of GMT, and on the line for the seconds of GMT, take the GHA correction from the Sunplanets column.
 Next, enter the correction table with the v value and extract the correction, giving it the sign of the v value.
 Add the first correction to the GHA from the daily page, and apply the second correction in accordance with its sign.
-This is GHA.
-Then enter the correction table for the same minute with the d value, and extract the correction.
-Give this correction the sign of the d value, and apply it to the declination from the daily page to find the declination at the given time.
+This is the GHA of the planet.
+Then enter the increments and correction table for the same minute with the d value, and extract the correction.
+Apply the d correction, either adding or subtracting (as determined earlier by inspection of the tabulated declination values), to the declination from the daily page to find the declination of the planet at the given time.

-The correction table for GHA of planets is based upon the mean rate of the Sun, $15^{\circ}$ per hour.
-The v value is the difference between $15^{\circ}$ and the change of GHA of the planet between 1200 and 1300 on the middle day of the three shown.
-The d value is the amount the declination changes between 1200 and 1300 on the middle day.
-Venus is the only body listed which ever has a negative v value.
+The correction table for GHA of planets is based upon the mean rate of the Sun, 15° per hour.
+The ν value is the difference between 15° and the average hourly change of GHA of the planet on the middle day of the three shown.
+The d value is the average hourly amount the declination changes on the middle day.
+Venus is the only body listed which ever has a negative ν value.

-Air Almanac: Enter the daily page with the whole 10m before the given GMT, unless this time is a whole 10m, and extract the tabulated GHA and declination, without interpolation.
-The tabulated declination is correct for the time 30m later than tabulated, so interpolation during the hour following tabulation is not needed for most purposes.
+$\it Air Almanac$: Enter the daily page with the whole $10^{\rm m}$ before the given GMT, unless this time is a whole $10^{\rm m}$, and extract the tabulated GHA and declination, without interpolation.
+The tabulated declination is correct for the time $30^{\rm m}$ later than tabulated, so interpolation during the hour following tabulation is not needed for most purposes.
 Next, enter the "Interpolation of GHA" table on the inside front cover, using the "Sun, etc." column, and take out the value for the remaining minutes and seconds of GMT.
 If the entry time is an exact tabulated value, use the correction half a line above the entry time.
 Add this correction to the GHA from the daily page to find the GHA at the given time.
 No adjustment of declination is needed.

-1907.
+1707.
 Finding GHA and Declination of a Star

 If the GHA and declination of each navigational star were tabulated separately, the almanacs would be several times their present size.
 But since the sidereal hour angle and the declination are nearly constant over several days (to the nearest 0.1') or months (to the nearest 1'), separate tabulations are not needed.
-Instead, the GHA of the first point of Aries, from which SHA is measured, is tabulated on the daily pages, and a single listing of SHA and declination is given for each double page of the Nautical Almanac, and for an entire volume of the Air Almanac.
-Finding the GHA $\Upsilon$ is similar to finding the GHA of the Sun, Moon, and planets.
+Instead, the GHA of the first point of Aries, from which SHA is measured, is tabulated on the daily pages, In the Nautical Almanac, a single listing of SHA and declination for the 57 navigational stars is given for each double page (computed at 12 UT1 of the middle day); monthly values are given for 173 bright stars (pages 268 through 273).
+In the Air Almanac, the yearly mean SHA and declinations are listed on the inside cover and flap; for higher accuracy, monthly values are tabulated for the 173 navigation stars (pages A158 through A163).
+Finding the GHA is similar to finding the GHA of the Sun, Moon, and planets.